nameless-and-blameless/TAG/report_drafts/OpEd-SpeedInducedParanoia.md

      - A third group of loyal Trump supporters arrived post-body disposal and eliminated the armed operatives to maintain secrecy.

-   - **Reason:** Paranoia of having their previous covert operations discovered and the associated risk of exposure.
+   - **Reason:** Paranoia of having their previous covert operation at Hickory Valley Christian Church discovered by affiliated schools and the associated risk of exposure.

-9. **Subsequent Assemblies**

-   - **Date:** Ongoing

-   - **Details:** The CIA continued targeting various assemblies, driven by the same speed-induced paranoia.

-   - **Reason:** Preventing discovery of previous covert operations.

 #### CIA's Use of Inmates and Phantom Funerals

-In a chilling development, the CIA began using inmates as operatives in their TAG-POW attacks.
+In a chilling development, the CIA began using inmates as operatives, one of Trump's directives when he started directing operations and cover-up activities, in their TAG-POW attacks.
 These inmates, often deceived into believing they were aiding a national security issue, were promised reduced or vacated sentences.
 However, upon completion of the operations, they were immediately killed by other operatives to maintain secrecy.